Seattle AI Society

 A meetup group fostering curiosity about the societal impacts of artificial intelligence

-It was a dark and stormy night in late November 2022.
+It was a dark and stormy night in early December 2022.

 Kidding.
-Well, not really.
-It’s always dark and stormy in Seattle in late November.
+Although, not really.
+It’s always dark and stormy in Seattle in December.

-At that point, I had spent years working with emerging technologies at Microsoft, but it wasn’t until ChatGPT was released on November 30, 2022, that a technology wouldn’t let me sleep.
-For the first time, a powerful generative AI system had been packaged in a way that ordinary people could use.
+I had spent years working with emerging tech at Microsoft, but it wasn’t until ChatGPT was released that I had trouble sleeping.
+For the first time, a powerful generative AI system had been packaged in a way that anyone could use.
 It wasn’t just a tool for researchers or technologists anymore.
-It was becoming a the new default interface between humans and knowledge.
+It was becoming the default interface between humans and information.
 Humans and expression.
 Humans and each other.
 Humans and themselves.
 Humans and…

-At one o’clock in the morning, I gave up trying to sleep, grabbed my iPad, and walked down the block to my favorite dive bar.
-I handed ChatGPT to the bartender and asked him to try it.
+At one o’clock in the morning, I gave up trying to sleep, and took my iPad down the block to my favorite dive bar.
+I showed the ChatGPT app to the bartender.
 Without missing a beat, he typed:

 “Does God exist?”